Shivanikanodia/Credit-Card-Fraud-Detection-System/README.md

 ## Data Collection and Preparation:

-- The dataset contained 700,000 rows and 28 features with mixed data types.
+- The dataset has 700,000 rows and 28 features with mixed data types.
 It was received in JSON format and processed using the JSONLines library.
-- The dataset was checked for missing values using the isnull().sum() function and for empty strings and whitespace characters using regular expressions (Regex).
+- The dataset was checked for missing values using the isnull().sum(), for empty strings and whitespace characters using regular expressions (Regex).
 - The nunique() function in Python was used to detect unique value distribution and category diversity.
 - The pd.to_datetime() function was applied to convert datetime columns stored as strings into proper date objects (TransactionDateTime, AccountOpenDate, ExpiryDate).
 - For numerical data distribution, skewness was calculated and visualized using KDE plots and histograms.
 For right-skewed transaction data, the log1p transformation was applied to normalize the distribution.